runspired/igniter/README.md

 emptying a large array / releasing a large DOM tree), or is expensive but has low priority.

 ```
-high => low
+idleHigh => idleLow
 ```

 Idle is the only phase without a `cleanup` queue.

 Idle is similar in nature to using `requestIdleCallback`.
-All work present in the `high` queue will be completed before the `low` queue unless the deadline for that work has passed.
+All work present in the `idleHigh` queue will be completed before the `idleLow` queue unless the deadline for that work has passed.

 Unlike other phases, Idle does not flush all of its jobs at once, but instead yields back to Igniter if any other work is scheduled or if